Yik Yak: Controversies

 In December 2015, the SLOG and The Seattle Times reported that a Western Washington University student had been arrested and released on bail after calling for the lynching of the student body president of the university.
 The racist threats were posted on Yik Yak.

 In February 2022, after YikYak was revived a student at the University of Vermont was defamed of assaulting another student.

 In April 2022, an investigation took place at Ferris State University where people were told to commit self-harm and to commit suicide.

 In 2022, a West Virginia University student threatened suicide after people at the University spread misinformation about him.
 The people who spread misinformation were arrested.
 A year later, a threat for a school shooting was posted on YikYak also from WVU.

+In January 2024, Harvard released a statement telling students to "tamp down" with the releasement of "concerning content" following complaints of antisemitic messages on YikYak.
+They encouraged the website to be moderated and emphasized that messages from the site are not endorsed by Harvard University.

 In April 2024, Connecticut College students and faculty raised concerns over an increase in cyberbullying on Yik Yak.
 Reports cited anonymous posts containing personal attacks and harassment, prompting discussions about the platform's impact on campus culture.

+In November 2025, California State University Northridge released a statement to its students about an image of an assault rifle that was posted to YikYak in an apparent threat towards the university.